SDOW Dividend: Yield, Schedule, and What to Expect

 +

 Approximately variable, recently around 5% (from interest on cash collateral, not a stable payout) as of early 2026.
-Yield moves with price and distributions, so treat it as a recent snapshot and verify the current figure on ProShares's fund page.
+On a $10,000 position that is roughly $500 of distributions a year before tax.
+The S&P 500 yields around 1.2%, so SDOW pays meaningfully more than the broad market.
+Yield is trailing distributions divided by price, so it moves when either changes; verify the current figure on ProShares's fund page.

 How often does SDOW pay a dividend?